knemchenko/cortes/README.md

 ## Description

-Cortes Bot allows you to easily download videos from **Instagram Reels** and **YouTube Shorts**.
+Cortes Bot allows you to easily download videos from **Instagram Reels**, **YouTube Shorts** and **Twitter Videos*.
 It automatically processes links, converting them into downloadable video files that you can save or share.

 ### Key Features:

 - Download videos from Instagram Reels.
 - Download YouTube Shorts up to 20 MB in size.
+- Download videos from Twitter.
 - Automatically delete the original message with the link after processing.
 - Display information about the sender and the source of the video.
 - Supports group chats (requires admin permissions).